rcbotCheeseh/rcbot2/README.md

 * You can now edit the path of where you have installed RCBot by writing it in the rcbot2.vdf (relative paths to the mod folder are also supported)
 * Fixed waypointing system, that had often times end up running into another bot, leaving both of them stuck until either bot is killed
-* FixedSpy bots may end up bumping into a player and not moving, due to how waypointing works.
+* Fixed Spy bots may end up bumping into a player and not moving, due to how waypointing works.
 They can only navigate to the set point and are on a fixed track
 * Fixed Engineer bots have a harder time placing down a Dispenser, and will do so of their own free will
 * Fixed Engineers might place their Sentry Gun facing the wrong direction
 * Fixed Makefile.rcbot vcpm depreciation fixes for -l:libtier0_srv.so -l:libvstdlib_srv.so